Sensitive Data Protection can de-identify sensitive data from content stored in Cloud Storage.

-During de-identification, Cloud DLP stores the de-identified files
+During de-identification, Sensitive Data Protection stores the de-identified files

 If a file exists in the output directory with the same filename as a de-identified file, that file is overwritten.
 If you don't want existing files to be overwritten, change the output directory before running this operation.
 Alternatively, consider enabling object versioning on the output bucket.

 File-level access control lists (ACLs) for the original files are copied to the new files, regardless of whether sensitive data was found and de-identified.
 However, if the output bucket is configured only for uniform bucket-level permissions, and not fine-grained (object-level) permissions, then the ACLs aren't copied to the de-identified files.

 The following diagram shows the de-identification process for four files stored in a Cloud Storage bucket.
 Each file is copied regardless of whether Sensitive Data Protection detects any sensitive data.
 Each copied file is named the same as the original.

 This service is useful if the files that you use in your business operations contain sensitive data, such as personally identifiable information (PII).
 This feature lets you use and share information as part of your business processes, while keeping sensitive pieces of data obscured.